Razor5573/OOP_TRITSET/lib/googletest-main/googletest-main/docs/advanced.md

     shared_resource_ = nullptr;
   }

-  // You can define per-test set-up logic as usual. void SetUp() override { ... }
+  // You can define per-test set_-up logic as usual. void SetUp() override { ... }

   // You can define per-test tear-down logic as usual.